 Learn the difference between the four interfaces to your application Why does each environmental interface need to be attacked?
 Gain the knowledge regarding the environment so you can find more bugs

-2 hrs Lecture 2 hr Labs III.
+III.
 Software Capabilities

 Understand the four capabilities and how they affect you as a tester Learn how to seek the bugs that destroy the software's capabilities